Redocly/redocly-cli/docs/resources/rules/assertions.md

         defined: true
 ```

-Another way to compose that rule using the subject's keys.
+Another way to compose that rule is to require the subject keys:

 ```yaml
 lint: